System-Electronics/astrial_tutorials/01-rgb_led_blink/README.md

 \* only works with modified DTS

-If you want to enable all available GPIOs, use the custom DTB provided in the `resources` directory (imx8mp-astrial.dtb)
+If you want to enable all available GPIOs, select the 'imx8mp-astrial-disable-all.dtb' device tree file in the U-Boot menu as shown [here](../README.md#select-a-dtb).